greypaschall/autoServerProject/README.md

 > not considered best practice.
 You should always review the code, understand the IAM
 > permissions, and adapt the templates to your own security and cost requirements before
 > deploying.
->
-> **I will document the setup process using pictures and detailed instructions for anyone who would like to implement this cheap automated minecraft server.**
->

 ----------------------------------------
 **Architectural Diagram:**